 To unsubscribe: To remove your name from the global distribution list, send an email to Emily Blahnik with the subject: UNSUBSCRIBE from Mayo Clinic in the News.

-Tags: AARP Blog, alzheimer's disease, anorexia nervosa, baby boomers, Bryan Anderson, bulimia nervosa, cataract surgery, CDC, Centers for Disease Control and Prevention, childhood obesity, concussions, Dan Barreiro, death, Department of Obstetrics & Gynecology at Mayo Clinic, Dr. Gregory Poland, Dr. Jay Erie, Dr. Leslie Sim, Dr. Michael Stuart, Dr. Roger Harms, eating disorders, flu, Globe & Mail, gynecologist, HealthCanal, Hockey, Huffington Post, Ice Hockey Summit II: Action on Concussion, Influenza, Jim McVeigh, Journal of Cataract & Refractive Surgery, KAAL, KCRG Iowa, Kelley Luckstein, KFAN, KSHB Kansas City, KSL Utah, KSTC, KTTC, KWQC Ill., KWWL Iowa, KXAN Texas, Mayo Clinic, Mayo Clinic Children's Center, Mayo Clinic ophthalmologist, Mayo Clinic Sports Medicine Center, MedPage Today, NBC News, NECN, New York Times, Nick Hanson, No One Dies Alone, NODA, Obesity, obstetrician, Pediatrics, Post Bulletin, Postpartum Depression, Sandra Clarke, Sharon Theimer, Smartphones, Spire Healthcare, Star Tribune, Twin Cities, U.S. News & World Report, USA Hockey, WAND Ill., WCCO, WCYB Va., WECT N.C., WJXT Fla., WTWO Ind.
+Tags: AARP Blog, alzheimer's disease, anorexia nervosa, baby boomers, Bryan Anderson, bulimia nervosa, cataract surgery, CDC, Centers for Disease Control and Prevention, childhood obesity, concussions, Dan Barreiro, death, Department of Obstetrics & Gynecology at Mayo Clinic, Dr. Gregory Poland, Dr. Jay Erie, Dr. Leslie Sim, Dr. Michael Stuart, Dr. Roger Harms, eating disorders, flu, Globe & Mail, gynecologist, HealthCanal, Hockey, Huffington Post, Ice Hockey Summit II: Action on Concussion, Influenza, Jim McVeigh, Journal of Cataract & Refractive Surgery, KAAL, KCRG Iowa, Kelley Luckstein, KFAN, KSHB Kansas City, KSL Utah, KSTC, KTTC, KWQC Ill., KWWL Iowa, KXAN Texas, Mayo Clinic, Mayo Clinic Arizona, Mayo Clinic Children's Center, Mayo Clinic in the News, Mayo Clinic ophthalmologist, Mayo Clinic Rochester, Mayo Clinic Sports Medicine Center, MedPage Today, NBC News, NECN, Neurology, New York Times, Nick Hanson, No One Dies Alone, NODA, Obesity, obstetrician, Ophthalmology, Pediatrics, Pediatrics, Post Bulletin, Postpartum Depression, Psychology and Psychiatry, Sandra Clarke, Sharon Theimer, Smartphones, Spire Healthcare, Sports Medicine, Star Tribune, Twin Cities, U.S. News & World Report, USA Hockey, WAND Ill., WCCO, WCYB Va., WECT N.C., WJXT Fla., WTWO Ind.